cesanta/mongoose-os-smart-light/README.md

 Please [contact us](https://mongoose-os.com/contact.html) if you would like our team to customise this reference for your product.
-That includes customisation of the firmware, the backend, the mobile app.
+That includes customisation of the firmware, backend and mobile app.